-Property owners are to apply for the change in property rating category once at the start of a General Valuation except in relation to Properties owned by a SHRA-accredited Social Housing Institution and used for social housing which must be applied for annually.
+Property owners are to apply for the change in property rating category once at the start of a General Valuation except in relation to Properties owned by a SHRA-accredited Social Housing Institutions or accredited Other Delivery Agents (ODAs) and used for social housing which must be applied for annually.

-The City/Municipal Valuer reserves the right to request additional documentation if so required.
+\ The City/Municipal Valuer reserves the right to request additional documentation if so required.